navehazan/micro-services/README.md

 ### Using

-Make a POST request to http://localhost:3000/takeOrders with JSON data.
+Make a POST request to http://localhost:3000/takeOrders with JSON data.<br/>
 Each order should have a "toppings" array property.

 ### Example Input: